Regency Content

 Divorce

-Although divorce was possible it was very difficult, and expensive!, to obtain.
-Divorce took an act of parliament, there was a thorough investigation of the sexual conduct of the couple, and after the trial the guilty party was barred from marrying the correspondent.
+Although divorce was possible, it was very difficult, and expensive! to obtain.
+Divorce took an act of parliament, there was a thorough investigation of the sexual conduct of the couple, and after the trial the guilty party was barred from marrying the co-respondent.
 A Scottish divorce was somewhat easier to obtain, however, it was not always recognized in England, which could have serious consequences for the offspring.
 Separation was more common, either legal or the couple simply established different residences.

 Engagement Notice

 It's a common plot element that the hero/father/guardian/brother places a betrothal announcement in the paper to coerce the heroine to marry somebody, often the hero.
 However, there is no evidence that people in Regency times posted engagement notices.
-Marriage announcements were almost mandatory for the Gentry.
-Like Jane Austen expressed it that "one may as well be single if the wedding is not to be in print."
+Marriage announcements, on the other hand, were almost mandatory for the Gentry.
+Or as Jane Austen expressed it that "one may as well be single if the wedding is not to be in print."

 Special License

 Several misconceptions exist about the special license, in particular where to obtain it and what form it took.
-In the Regency the only place to obtain a Special License was from the office of the Bishop of Canterbury at Doctor's Common in London.
-Only the arch bishop had the privilege to issue such dispensations, which allowed a couple to marry at any place and any time, although still officiated over by a member of the clergy.
-A regular license could be obtained from any bishop and they allowed dispensation from the reading of bans, yet the marriage had to take place in the morning and at parish church of either the bride or groom.
+In the Regency the only place to obtain a Special License was from the office of the Archbishop of Canterbury at Doctor's Common in London.
+Only the Archbishop had the privilege to issue such dispensations, which allowed a couple to marry at any place and any time; although still officiated over by a member of the clergy.
+A regular license could be obtained from any bishop and it allowed dispensation from the reading of banns, yet the marriage had to take place in the morning and at the parish church of either the bride or groom.
 Both types of licenses were personal and nontransferable, needing the sworn statement by the obtainer that the couple were either of age or had their legal guardians permission to wed.
+For most situation where Regency authors stipulate the use of a special license, a regular license would suffice.

 Gretna Green Marriage

 Some authors seem to have misunderstood the concept of Gretna Green marriages.
-First, there was nothing special about Gretna, it just happened to be the first village on the Great North Road after crossing the Scottish border.
-Anywhere within Scottish territory would do as good.
+First, there was nothing special about Gretna, it just happened to be the first village after crossing the Scottish border.
+Anywhere within Scottish territory would do as well.
 Second, it didn't have to be the blacksmith and over the anvil.
 As long as the marriage was properly witnessed they were married.
-If I bachelor told his landlady the woman living with him was his wife she would be.
-Thirdly, if either of the couple was under age the marriage could be annulled if they'd married without parental approval.
-There was nothing magical by getting across the border, i.e. the irate guarding must catch up with them before the border.
+If a bachelor told his landlady the woman living with him was his wife she would be.
+However, most people preferred to marry in a church.
+Thirdly, if either of the couple was under age, the marriage could be annulled if they'd married without parental approval.
+There was nothing magical in getting across the border, i.e. the irate guarding must catch up with them before the border.
+Finally, Scottish marriages had dubious legality in England and the legitimacy of children of such an union were at times challenged.

 ..